slo1958/sl-xj-lib-data/README.md

 Arithmetic operators (+, _, - ) have been overloaded.

 #### double data serie clNumberDataSerie
 Elements of the data serie are double.
-A type specific get_element_as_number() function returns an integer instead of a variant.
+A type specific get_element_as_number() function returns zero double instead of a variant.
 Arithmetic operators (+, _, - ) have been overloaded.

 #### boolean data serie clBooleanDataSerie
 Elements of the data serie are boolean.
-A type specific get_element_as_boolean() function returns an integer instead of a variant.
+A type specific get_element_as_boolean() function returns a boolean instead of a variant.
 Boolean operators (and, or, not ) have been overloaded.

+#### string data serie clStringDataSerie
+Elements of the data serie are string.
+The data serie exposes basic string handling functions (left, right, mid, text_before, text_after, trim,…)

 #### compressed data serie clCompressedDataSerie
 The data serie stores it value in a string compressed form.
 Each cell in the column is an integer, an index to an array of values.
 Use this data serie instead of the standard data serie when a large number of rows contains only a few distinct values, for example a country name in a large invoice dataset.

-### string data serie clStringDataSerie
-Elements of the data serie are string.
-The data serie exposes basic string handling functions (left, right, mid, text_before, text_after, trim,…)

 ## About clDataTable
 A data table is a collection of data series.